Mevlana Straße Nr:54, D:B Blok, Muratpaşa/ANTALYA +90 549 502 50 41

 Recommended (safe) foods

-• Soft breakfast foods: Scrambled eggs, oatmeal, porridge, soft cereals soaked in milk.
+• Soft Breakfast Foods: Scrambled eggs, oatmeal, soft grains soaked in milk, or porridge.

-• Main meals: Mashed potatoes, boiled vegetables, soft pasta, rice, well-cooked vegetable dishes.
+• Main meals: Mashed potatoes, boiled vegetables, soft pasta, rice, and well-cooked vegetable dishes.

-• Snacks: Yogurt, room-temperature smoothies, soft cheeses, cottage cheese.
+• Snacks: Yogurt, smoothies prepared at room temperature, soft cheeses, and cottage cheese.

-• Liquids: Lukewarm soups and water at room temperature.
+• Liquids: Lukewarm (not hot) soups and water at room temperature.

 Foods to avoid

-Hard Foods Nuts, raw carrots, crusty bread, ice, hard candies, apples Can apply excessive pressure and crack or loosen a new filling.
+Nuts, raw carrots, crusty bread, ice, hard sweets, and apples.

 Tips and care to consider after a dental filling

-• Chew on the other side: For the first 24 hours (especially with amalgam), chew on the untreated side until sensitivity reduces.
+• Chew on the other side: For the first 24 hours and until any sensitivity goes away, be sure to chew on the side without the filling, especially if you have amalgam fillings.

 When should you call your dentist?

-• Pain that doesn't improve after a few days or gets worse.
+• Pain that doesn't go away after a few days or gets worse.

-• High bite feeling: If the tooth feels “higher” than the others when you close your teeth (this can stress the filling and cause it to crack).
+• Height sensation: If your tooth feels higher than the others when you close your teeth, this could cause the filling to break.

 With our guaranteed treatments, we are always here for you.